The Honda F1 RA1082-001: Calibrating a KERS Legend at Bourne HPP

 The Birth of the F1 Hybrid (2008)

-To understand why this specific tub is so special, you have to go back to the summer of 2007, when the FIA announced that the 2009 season would permit Kinetic Energy Recovery Systems (KERS).
-The rules allowed teams to harvest braking energy and deploy up to 60 kW (around 80 bhp) of rear-wheel drive assist per lap, with a maximum energy use limit of 400 kJ per lap.
+To understand why this specific tub is so special, you have to go back to the summer of 2007, when the FIA announced that the 2009 sporting and technical regulations would permit Kinetic Energy Recovery Systems (KERS).
+The rules allowed teams to harvest thermal and braking energy under deceleration and deploy up to 60 kW (80.4 bhp) of rear-wheel drive assist per lap, with a maximum energy use limit of 400 kJ per lap.

-While most teams were still analysing the regulations on paper, Honda's engineers fast-tracked development.
+While most teams were still analysing the regulations via vehicle dynamics simulations, Honda's engineers fast-tracked development.
 To package the system on an actual vehicle without altering their active racing fleet, they built a one-off special test mule.
-The Honda R&D engineers took an older RA106 chassis (originally raced in 2006, and later utilised by Super Aguri) and extensively modified the structural area around the fuel cell to accept the new high-voltage battery pack.
-This custom architecture ensured that the test car retained its original center of gravity as much as possible, giving birth to the Honda RA1082.
+The Honda R&D engineers took an older RA106 chassis (originally raced in 2006, and later utilised by Super Aguri) and extensively modified the structural bulkhead area around the fuel cell to accept the new high-voltage battery pack.
+This custom architecture ensured that the test car retained its original centre of gravity as much as possible, giving birth to the Honda RA1082.

 In May 2008 at the Silverstone National Circuit with James Rossiter at the wheel, Honda became the first team in the F1 modern era to test a hybrid system on a full circuit, running the KERS at a 25 kW assist and 35 kW recharge profile.